 The investor must prove that he/she has invested funds that were obtained through legitimate means such as employment, business ownership, investment, inheritance, or a gift.
 USCIS expects the investor to provide tax returns from the investor’s home country or country of current residence, and to document clearly how the investment funds were obtained.

 USCIS requires that the investment be “at risk” in the commercial sense; thus, the Regional Centers cannot guarantee the return of the investment funds.

 EB-5 IMMIGRATION PROCESSING:

-After the investor has made a $500,000 investment in the Regional Center of his/her choice, the immigration attorney files the Immigrant Petition with USCIS on behalf of the investor.
+After the investor has made a $500,000 investment (NB: $900k after 21 November 2019, see above), the immigration attorney files the Immigrant Petition with USCIS on behalf of the investor.
 At this stage, processing can take anywhere from 1 to 6 months, depending on the Regional Center.

 Upon approval of the initial petition, the attorney files for consular processing of an immigrant visa for the investor and his/her family, or for adjustment of status in the U.S., if the investor is in the U.S. with a long-term visa.